Angelo State Natural History Collections

 Your gifts to the Terry C. Maxwell Endowment in Natural History will support the continuing efforts of our collections.

-Gifts of $20 or more will receive a t-shirt or 2021 calendar.
+Gifts of $20 or more will receive a t-shirt or a hat.
 Please contact us at ASNHC@angelo.edu to choose your gift.